 With extensive experience in private and public companies, Martin advises on capital re-structuring, equity fund raises, mergers and acquisitions including by general offer, MBOs, MBIs, IPOs including by reverse takeover, on AIM and delisting.

-His clients include Forbidden Technologies plc, International Greetings plc, Quindell Portfolio Plc, Tantalus Rare Earths AG, Telecom Italia SpA, The Royal British Legion and the University of Reading.
+His clients include Blackbird plc, International Greetings plc, Quindell Portfolio Plc, Tantalus Rare Earths AG, Telecom Italia SpA, The Royal British Legion and the University of Reading.

 - QCA (Quoted Companies Alliance) Legal Committee

-- Forbidden Technologies plc on its IPO on AIM and subsequent equity fund raises, including 2013 placing and open offer and corporate affairs
+- Blackbird plc (formerly Forbidden Technologies plc) on its IPO on AIM and subsequent equity fund raises, including 2013 placing and open offer and corporate affairs

 - Avid Holdings plc and Business Control Solutions plc on their reverse takeovers on AIM, acquisition portfolio and subsequent de-listing from AIM